Higgs boson: New particle tested as a possible Higgs boson

 These findings meant that as of January 2013, scientists were very sure they had found an unknown particle of mass ~ 125 GeV/c2, and had not been misled by experimental error or a chance result.
 They were also sure, from initial observations, that the new particle was some kind of boson.
 The behaviours and properties of the particle, so far as examined since July 2012, also seemed quite close to the behaviours expected of a Higgs boson.
 Even so, it could still have been a Higgs boson or some other unknown boson, since future tests could show behaviours that do not match a Higgs boson, so as of December 2012 CERN still only stated that the new particle was "consistent with" the Higgs boson, and scientists did not yet positively say it was the Higgs boson.
 Despite this, in late 2012, widespread media reports announced (incorrectly) that a Higgs boson had been confirmed during the year.
 (Note: The discovery of the Higgs boson was announced in articles in Time, Forbes, Slate, NPR, and others.)

 In January 2013, CERN director-general Rolf-Dieter Heuer stated that based on data analysis to date, an answer could be possible 'towards' mid-2013, and the deputy chair of physics at Brookhaven National Laboratory stated in February 2013 that a "definitive" answer might require "another few years" after the collider's 2015 restart.
 In early March 2013, CERN Research Director Sergio Bertolucci stated that confirming spin-0 was the major remaining requirement to determine whether the particle is at least some kind of Higgs boson.

-Confirmation of existence and current status
+Confirmation of existence and status

 On 14 March 2013 CERN confirmed the following:

 CMS and ATLAS have compared a number of options for the spin-parity of this particle, and these all prefer no spin and even parity [two fundamental criteria of a Higgs boson consistent with the Standard Model].
 This, coupled with the measured interactions of the new particle with other particles, strongly indicates that it is a Higgs boson.

 This also makes the particle the first elementary scalar particle to be discovered in nature.

 The following are examples of tests used to confirm that the discovered particle is the Higgs boson: